IN THE MOUNTAINS OF FIRE

 * * *

-(In the morning I get all fixed up to salt down the beef, get the water boiling and the spices gathered, and I sharpen up my knives, whisk whisk whisk.
+(Wanting a jump on the morning, I get all fixed up to salt down the beef, get the water boiling and the spices gathered, and I sharpen up my knives, whisk whisk whisk.
 I’ve got a good tree picked out to hang the carcasses from, but when I go to recommend it to Sarge he looks at me oddly and says he already had the men drag the oxen off and dump ‘em down some ravine.
 I stare at him, dumbfounded.
 You mean he doesn’t know where beef comes from?

 “They’re not beef cattle, honey, they’re working animals, all tough and stringy, not bred for the table, nor softened up in feedlots.”
 I turn and stare at where the corral stood before the men moved it so the surviving oxen won’t get even more skittish than they already are.
 Flies buzz over the blood-darkened grass.
 You mean to tell me that nobody’s getting the benefit of all that meat except the BUGS?)